Top 5 This Week

 • Sylvia Grinnell Territorial Park: The park at the mouth of the Sylvia Grinnell River (a 20-minute drive from downtown Iqaluit) provides the most accessible Arctic tundra walking, Arctic char fishing, and land experience available from Iqaluit; the river’s Arctic char run in late summer is spectacular — thousands of char concentrated in the lower river in preparation for spawning, visible from the riverbank

-• Sea ice travel: In winter and spring (March–May), Iqaluit residents travel by snowmobile on Frobisher Bay’s sea ice to traditional hunting camps, visiting dog-team races on the bay, and accessing the land in the traditional Inuit manner.
-Guided sea ice experiences — dog sledding, ice fishing, traditional camp visits — are the most culturally authentic experiences available in Iqaluit
+• Sea ice travel: In winter and spring (March–May), Iqaluit residents cross Frobisher Bay’s sea ice by snowmobile to reach hunting camps, watch dog-team races on the bay, and get out on the land in the customary Inuit way.
+Guided trips onto the ice — dog sledding, ice fishing, camp visits — are the most culturally grounded thing a visitor can do in Iqaluit

 Baffin Island: The Arctic’s Greatest Island

-Baffin Island (507,000km², the world’s fifth-largest island) contains Nunavut’s most dramatic landscapes — the Baffin Mountains’ glaciated peaks and fjords of the eastern coast, the Foxe Basin’s sea ice and walrus habitat to the west, and Auyuittuq National Park’s cathedral of granite walls and glaciers in the island’s northeastern peninsula.
+Baffin Island (507,000km², the world’s fifth-largest island) holds Nunavut‘s most striking country — the glaciated peaks and fjords of the Baffin Mountains along the eastern coast, the Foxe Basin’s sea ice and walrus habitat to the west, and the granite walls and glaciers of Auyuittuq National Park on the island’s northeastern peninsula.

-• Auyuittuq National Park: “The Land That Never Melts” (a UNESCO Tentative World Heritage Site) encompasses 19,000km² of Arctic landscape on Baffin Island’s Cumberland Peninsula — the Penny Ice Cap (one of the largest ice caps in the Eastern Arctic), the Thor Peak (the world’s greatest vertical drop at 1,675m of uninterrupted cliff), and the Akshayuk Pass (a 97km hiking route through the park’s central mountain corridor) are the primary attractions.
+• Auyuittuq National Park: “The Land That Never Melts” (a UNESCO Tentative World Heritage Site) encompasses 19,000km² of Arctic landscape on Baffin Island’s Cumberland Peninsula — the Penny Ice Cap (one of the largest ice caps in the Eastern Arctic), Thor Peak (the world’s greatest vertical drop, 1,200m of uninterrupted cliff), and the Akshayuk Pass (a 97km hiking route through the park’s central mountain corridor) are the main draws.
 Access is by charter air from Iqaluit to Pangnirtung or Qikiqtarjuaq; the park requires genuine expedition preparation and Parks Canada registration

-• Pangnirtung: The community of 1,500 at the head of Pangnirtung Fjord — the most dramatic fjord setting of any Nunavut community, with glacier-carved walls rising 500m above the fjord’s turquoise water — is the gateway to Auyuittuq and a centre of Inuit art production (Pangnirtung tapestries are internationally recognized as among the finest Inuit textile arts)
+• Pangnirtung: The community of 1,500 at the head of Pangnirtung Fjord — arguably the finest fjord setting of any Nunavut community, with glacier-carved walls rising 500m above turquoise water — is the gateway to Auyuittuq and a centre of Inuit art production (Pangnirtung tapestries are internationally recognized as among the finest Inuit textile arts)

-• Clyde River (Kangiqtugaapik): The community of 1,000 on Baffin Island’s northeastern coast, adjacent to the Sam Ford Fjord system, is emerging as a destination for expeditionary fjord kayaking and wildlife viewing; the Sam Ford Fjord (one of the longest fjords in the world) and its tributaries provide exceptional kayaking in a landscape of glacier-polished granite walls
+• Clyde River (Kangiqtugaapik): The community of 1,000 on Baffin Island’s northeastern coast, adjacent to the Sam Ford Fjord system, is emerging as a base for expeditionary fjord kayaking and wildlife viewing; the Sam Ford Fjord — a roughly 110km system of glacier-polished granite walls, among the most spectacular on Baffin Island — and its tributaries offer exceptional paddling

 Churchill and the Western Hudson Bay: Polar Bear Capital